Alfresco/docs-alfresco/process-automation/latest/using/index.md

 * **Save filter as**: Selecting this will give you the option to provide a name for a new view for your filter and add it under the **Tasks** section.

 You can use the **Delete filter** option at any time to remove a view.

+## Processes/Tasks lists

+You can configure the Processes and Tasks lists.
+You can

 ## Condition builder {#condition-builder}